-It is through this illustration of the handshake, that we can see the basic fundamental of human relationships of trust demonstrated.
+Through this illustration of the handshake, we can see the demonstration of the basic fundamental of human relationships of trust.
 The basic understanding between two individuals that neither one deliberately intends the other harm.

 When trust breaks down

-In my professional experience, I have helped countless couples to recover from infidelity.
+In my professional experience, I have helped countless couples recover from infidelity.
 To see the shockwaves that ensue from the breakdown of trust when a partner is unfaithful is indicative of the importance thereof.
-As a matter of fact, it is essentially impossible to help a couple recover from infidelity if their trust is irretrievable.
-I know you must be asking yourself; “How is it possible for a couple to regain trust after it has been violated by an affair?”

 It is not that the trust the couple once had is restored overnight.
-It is a process that begins slowly and builds upon each development until much of the original level of trust is retained.
-However, all of the original trust will never be retained.
-If this is the goal of any of the couples I work with; I make sure to immediately taper their expectations.
+It is a process that begins slowly and builds upon each development until much of the first level of trust is retained.
+However, all of the initial faith will never be maintained.
+If this is the goal of any of the couples I work with, I make sure to taper their expectations immediately.

-In other words, the relationship had become so unbearable to them that they were faced with the conundrum of ending it altogether or reaching out to another and thus avoiding a split.
-But let me be clear about that last point; this never includes someone who cheats because they have a sexual addiction or some other condition which is entirely exclusive and not rooted in any way in the relationship.
+In other words, the relationship had become so unbearable that they were faced with the conundrum of ending it altogether or reaching out to another and thus avoiding a split.
+But let me be clear about that last point.
+This never includes someone who cheats because they have a sexual addiction or some other condition that is entirely exclusive and not rooted in any way in the relationship.

-Consequently, by looking at the effects of infidelity on a relationship we can see just how essential trust is.
-It is the very fiber that holds it together.
+Consequently, by looking at the effects of infidelity on a relationship, we can see just how essential trust is.
+Trust is the very fiber that holds it together.

 From trust to admiration

-You would be amazed at the number of couple’s whom I interview in the first session at my office, that tell me they barely spend any “quality time” with each other on a weekly basis.
-Usually, this is not because they have grown to dislike this type of time but because of a lack of prioritizing it in their busy routine.
+You would be amazed at the number of couples I interview in the first session at my office, which tells me they barely spend any “quality time” with each other every week.
+Usually, this is not because they have grown to dislike this type of time, but because of a lack of prioritizing it in their busy routine.

 One of the first steps I encourage them to take is to restore the quality time in their relationship.
-This never ceases to amaze me because when I ask many of them to think back to the beginning of their relationships; they all acknowledge they spent plenty of quality time at one point or another.
-Needless to say, by taking the small step of restoring the quality time; couples experience immediate improvements in the overall quality of their relationship(s).
+This never ceases to amaze me because when I ask many of them to think back to the beginning of their relationships.
+They all acknowledge they spent plenty of quality time at one point or another.

-By appreciating that marriage is built with various similar and different core relationship frameworks we can not only increase our understanding of the institution overall but help couples to improve their marriages.
-By focusing on the friendship aspect of a marriage we can see the far reaching effects of it.
-By working to improve a couple’s friendship we can foresee the overall improvement in the quality of their interactions and overall marital bond.
+By appreciating that marriage is built with various similar and different core relationship frameworks, we can not only increase our understanding of the institution overall but help couples to improve their marriages.
+By focusing on the friendship aspect of marriage, we can see the far-reaching effects of it.
+By working to improve a couple’s friendship, we can foresee the overall improvement in the quality of their interactions and overall marital bond.

-Furthermore, because the elements of a healthy friendship are essential to nearly all interpersonal human relationships (marriage not excluded), it is the single most important facet of all.
-In other words, it is imperative for a couple to work on their friendship in order to improve their overall marriage.
+Furthermore, because the elements of a healthy friendship are essential to nearly all interpersonal human relationships (marriage not excluded), it is the single most crucial facet of all.
+In other words, a couple must work on their friendship to improve their overall marriage.